gabe-ochoa/aws-kinesis-tools/Readme.md

 If the permissions are present, CloudWatch monitoring will be set up for each new resource created.

 Automated tasks:
-- Create a Kinesis Stream (TODO)
+- Create a Kinesis Stream
 - Increase the shard count of a Kinesis Stream
 - Create a Lambda function to pull from a Kinesis stream and send to an HTTP endpoint (TODO)
-- Create Kinesis Firehose Delivery Stream pointed to a S3 bucket (TODO)
+- Create Kinesis Firehose Delivery Stream pointed to a S3 bucket
 - Create a Lambda function to pull from a Kinesis Stream and send to a Firehose Delivery Stream (TODO)
+- Create CloudWatch Alarms for new resources

 Dependancies:
 - Lambda HTTP